jbutterwick/jbutterwick/README.md

 ---
 ## Hi 👋 I'm Jordan (He/Him)

-Polyglot fullstack software engineer, currently working at [DocuPet](https://www.docupet.com/)
+Polyglot and multi-paradigm fullstack software engineer, currently working at [DocuPet](https://www.docupet.com/)

 I build scalable and secure event driven web applications in any stack, but prefer to use Rust whenever I can.